daleobrien/npm-with-chrome-browser-action/README.md

 # GitHub Actions for NPM, Chrome/Puppeteer

-This action it for those running npm with support for react-snap.
+This action is for those running npm with support for react-snap.

 #### Example